 A visit to these sacred grounds is more than necessary!
 Not only for the beauty of the stadium itself, but to watch in awe as the red and white striped club amaze the crowds in a sure-to-be spectacular show!

-This year, the team has welcomed a lot of new key players, and its pre-season game has been unbeatable.
 When you visit Wanda Metropolitano, you’ll likely be seeing a future champion to many upcoming titles!!
 Aúpa Atleti!

 Credit: Atletico de Madrid Facebook